 No one said that life with a teenage girl was easy, especially when it comes to talking about sex.
 Communication is key!
 These are great actionable tips that you can put into practice to make the road a little less bumpy for both of you.
 You and your daughter will get through this time and will look back on the strong relationship you have built as a result.
 Sometimes our own emotional baggage can get in the way of following through on these steps.
 Again, it’s important that if you are struggling in this area to reach out and get some help yourself—that doesn’t make you weak.
 In fact, it makes you strong.

-You’ll enjoy this podcast episode from This Grit and Grace Life: These Strategies Will Help You Raise Great Kids – 063
+For more on parenting, check out this podcast episode from This Grit and Grace Life: These Strategies Will Help You Raise Great Kids – 063